ECE468/step7-starter/README.md

 # Step 7: Choose Your Own Adventure
-## Due: December 4th, 11:59 pm EST [Free extension until December 7th]
+## Due: Dec 15th, 5 pm EDT (10 pm UTC)

 ## Setting up your repository

-Set up your GitHub classroom repository for step 7 using the link on Brightspace
+Set up your GitHub classroom repository for step 7 using the link on Brightspace.

+Set up your project development and testing environment as directed in the [project environment documentations](https://cap.ecn.purdue.edu/compilers/project/).

-Then clone your repository as directed in the cloning and submitting instructions
+Then clone your repository as directed in the cloning and submitting instructions.

 ## Background